 Create your own lipstick shades at home with Perso, an AI-powered gadget developed by L'Oréal's Technology Incubator.
 To create a bespoke shade, users simply insert a YSL Beaute (owned by L'Oréal) color cartridge into the Perso and take advantage of YSL's Rouge Sur Mesure App.
 The device will be available for purchase in September 2021.
 Join the Beta Tester Program here.

 Want a personal cleaning robot?
 Samsung has two!
 The JetBot 90 AI+ version is powered by Intel and uses 3D sensors to clean your space.
 The vacuum comes equipped with a "Clean Station" and operates similar to a driverless car.
 Watch it navigate spaces here.

 6. The Lasso

-Even when you recycle, there is no way to guarantee plastics or other materials won’t still end up in landfills.
+Even when you recycle, there is no way to guarantee plastics or other materials won't still end up in landfills.
 In fact, recent studies reveal that about 91% of plastics do not end up getting recycled.
-The Lasso aims to change all of that through its approach to close-loop recycling.
+The Lasso aims to change all of that through its app and approach to close-loop recycling.
 Instead of depending on blue bins, the Lasso appliance accepts your materials.
 It cleans, processes and stores items.
 Through the app, you can schedule on-demand collections and ensure your recycled materials never reach the ocean or a landfill.

 Shower Power by Ampere is a waterproof, bluetooth speaker.
 It fits any shower head; so you can listen to your favorite music, podcasts or audiobooks while still in the bathroom.
 Shower Power is made from recycled ocean plastic and is fully powered by water.